cayce-msx/msxpp-tools/MegaSD-partition/readme.md

 ## Purpose
 On OCM/MSX++ with MegaSD: set a partition, determine which one is set, or list the disk's partitions.

+## Support, compatibility & limitations
+Works on both MSX-DOS1 and MSX-DOS2.
+DOS1 only supports FAT12.

 FAT16 partition support in MegaSD is limited - see section _"FAT12 vs. FAT16"_.
 This tool cannot improve upon that.

 This tool will NOT create partition tables.
 For that, use Nextor `_FDISK` in BASIC (after booting to Nextor) or any modern computer and a partition tool capable of partitioning MBRs & formatting FAT12.
+(Note that I only could get MSX-DOS1 to start on a FAT12 partition formatted by Nextor `_FDISK`.
+Linux `mkfs.fat -F 12` creates an incompatible boot sector.)

 This tool is NOT compatible with MegaSCSI (because it uses MMC SPI) nor with MegaFlashROM SCC+ SD (because OCM's ESE-RAM and MegaFlashROM have incompatible ways of enabling writes).